019.

 COO is inherently a part-time job

-I've previously argued that COO is inherently an interim job.
+I’ve argued before that a COO is an interim role.
+But it’s also inherently a part-time job.

 Get these thoughts to your inbox